NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 # Transactional Integrity
 Transactional integrity is employed to ensure data integrity is maintained between two parties.
 It helps ensure that the success or failure of a message is known and can be confirmed.

-For more detail please visit the {{pagelink:Core-TransactionalIntegrity-1.1.3, text:Transactional Integrity section}}
+For more detail please visit the {{pagelink:Core-TransactionalIntegrity-1.1.3, text:Transactional Integrity}} section.

 <hr>
 <br>